 A short answer might be, "We use rescues, so it could be anything".

-A slightly longer answer is "Usually choose Goldens and Labs and mixes of Goldens or Labs for service dog work."
+A slightly longer answer is "We usually choose Goldens and Labs and mixes of Goldens or Labs for Service Dog work."

-But both those answers have a LOT of exceptions, and in general, how a specific dog tests out is much more important that what breed they are.
-One problem is that there isn't a specific breed that has been bred for generations to be service dogs.
-Instead, there are a few, rare individuals that could be good candidates for service dog work (we estimate that about 1 out 1000 dogs is a good candidate for this job).
+But both those answers have a LOT of exceptions, and in general, how an individual dog scores on temperament testing is much more important that what breed they are.
+One problem is that there isn't a specific breed that has been bred for generations to be Service Dogs.
+Instead, there are a few, rare individuals that could be good candidates for Service Dog work (we estimate that about 1 out 1000 dogs is a good candidate for this job).
 We wish there were more breeds (and more individual dogs) that made good Service Dogs, but other breeds don't have a good track record.

 If you want an even longer answer, click here.